oracle/graal/truffle/docs/TruffleLibraries.md

 # Truffle Library Tutorial

-*tl;dr* Truffle Libraries allow language implementations to use polymorphic dispatch for receiver types with support for implementation-specific caching/profiling and [automatic?] support for uncached dispatch.
+*tl;dr* Truffle Libraries allow language implementations to use polymorphic dispatch for receiver types with support for implementation-specific caching/profiling and automatic support for uncached dispatch.
 Truffle Libraries enable modularity and encapsulation for representation types in Truffle language implementations.
 Read this tutorial first before using it.

 ## Getting Started